hemant467/resume/README.md

 # resume' 📝
-Designed 🖋️ a resume using Overleaf an, Online LaTeX Editor
+Designed 🖋️ a basic resume' on trail & run basis using Overleaf an, Online LaTeX Editor 😇